Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 13-unique - displays sorted and unique words; one per line File 14-findthatwork - displays line containing the pattern "root" from /etc/passwd file File 15-countthatword - displays the number of lines containing pattern "bin" in /etc/passwd
+File 13-unique - displays sorted and unique words; one per line File 14-findthatwork - displays line containing the pattern "root" from /etc/passwd file File 15-countthatword - displays the number of lines containing pattern "bin" in /etc/passwd File 16-whatsnext - dislays lines containing the pattern "root" and 3 lines after them in /etc/passwd